Think of Business Continuity like insurance for your call centre.

 3. Use an outsourcer

-Many outsourcers now offer a BCP solution where you can lease call centre seats that are ready to go should you ever need them.
+Many contact centre outsourcers now offer a BCP solution where you can lease call centre seats that are ready to go should you ever need them.

 While each outsourcer has different solutions and pricing, they can be roughly split into: